 Above: Lucky for Minou, false aralia is non-toxic to dogs and cats.

-Okay, so first things first: Which plants are toxic to cats and dogs?
+Which plants are poisonous to cats and dogs?

 The ASPCA also has a pet poison call center, and information on What To Do If Your Pet Is Poisoned.